rollkit/rollkit/block/block.md

 When the full node is operating as a sequencer (aka aggregator), the block manager runs the block production logic.
 There are two modes of block production, which can be specified in the block manager configurations: `normal` and `lazy`.

-In `normal` mode, the block manager runs a timer, which is set to the `BlockTime` configuration parameter, and continuously publishes blocks at `BlockTime` intervals.
+In `normal` mode, the block manager runs a timer, which is set to the `BlockTime` configuration parameter, and continuously produces blocks at `BlockTime` intervals.

 In `lazy` mode, the block manager starts building a block when any transaction becomes available in the mempool.
-After the first notification of the transaction availability, the manager will wait for a 1 second timer to finish before finalizing the block, in order to collect as many transactions from the mempool as possible.
+After the first notification of the transaction availability, the manager will wait for a 1 second timer to finish, in order to collect as many transactions from the mempool as possible.
 The 1 second delay is chosen in accordance with the default block time of 1s.
 The block manager also notifies the full node after every lazy block building.

 #### Building the Block